 Minority shareholder buy out

 Gannons worked on securing the best possible financial deal for the shareholder in a publishing company.
-She planned to retire at the same time as a large multinational company was buying the business.

 Our client was a founder, minority shareholder, director and employee of a publishing company.
 After 10 years, she gradually reduced her working hours in preparation for retirement.
 A large multinational sought to acquire the business.
 We advised her on the sale of her shareholding and the tax implications.

 We had initially advised our client in connection with a shareholders agreement and new articles of association when a third party investor joined the company.
 We ensured that those documents contained several favourable clauses for our client.
-These prevented our client’s shareholding from dropping below 5%; confirmed that our client’s shares were full voting shares; and finally ensured our client would remain a director of the company.
+These prevented our client’s shareholding from dropping below 5%, confirmed that our client’s shares were full voting shares and finally ensured our client would remain a director of the company.

 We also advised on the company restructuring which involved amendments to the share capital to cater for different classes of shares.